CAEP Standard 4 is about program impact. We are asked to measure the following areas for our program completers:

 Artifacts of Student Learning:

-- Two teachers had writing samples
+- Two teachers consistently used student writing samples as a form of assessment.

 Indicators of Teaching Effectiveness